 "You do not believe because you are not of My sheep.
 My sheep hear My voice, and I know them, and they follow Me; and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand" (John 10:26-28).

 Even in John 20:17, where Jesus speaks to Mary Magdalene of "My Father and your Father," He is speaking to a believer, one of His faithful followers.
 This by no means implies that God is everyone's Father.
 John clearly draws a line between those who have become children of God through Christ and those who remain in the world and are not God's children.
 This is identical to Paul's teaching that God makes believers His children by adoption.

 The Covenant of Israel and God's Fatherhood

-Just as the New Testament speaks of those who have come into fellowship with God through Christ as God's adopted children, the Old Testament used father/child language of God's covenant relationship to Israel.
-God told Moses to declare to Pharaoh that "Israel is my son," (Exodus 4:22) and to Jeremiah said, "I am a father to Israel," (Jeremiah 31:9).
-Israel were slaves in Egypt, but God set His special, fatherly love on them.
+Just as the New Testament speaks of those who have come into fellowship with God through Christ as God's adopted children, the Old Testament uses father/child language of God's covenant relationship to Israel.
+God told Moses to declare to Pharaoh that "Israel is my son," (Exodus 4:22) and to Jeremiah He said, "I am a father to Israel," (Jeremiah 31:9).
+The people of Israel were slaves in Egypt, but God set His special, fatherly love on them.
 He redeemed them and made them His own.

 When Israel went astray, God said to Ezekiel: